sanishsuwal7/devPortfolio/content/blog/prof-g-map/index.md

 ---
-title: Prof G's Brand Strategy Sprint - Sprinters Around The World
+title: Prof G's - Sprinters Around The World
 draft: false
 date: 2020-11-09T17:55:46.594Z
 description: This past week many of us have spent a little too much time staring at maps.
 An electoral map shows division by default.
 I want to show you a map that shows quite the opposite.